-2.30 The assessment process has considered the Core Strategy approach; the relationship of the site to the settlement hierarchy, whether brownfield or greenfield, the more preferable sites to release in Green Belt review terms - (those having least effect on the five Green Belt purposes), site attributes - whether it can be developed physically, considering comments from infrastructure providers, local views from the representations received through public consultation and ward members, as well as the findings of the sustainability assessment of sites.
+2.34 The assessment process, carried out on an individual HMCA basis, has considered the Core Strategy approach, the relationship of the site to the settlement hierarchy whether brownfield or greenfield, site attributes - whether it can be developed physically, considering comments from infrastructure providers, local views from the representations received through public consultation and ward members, as well as the findings of the sustainability assessment of sites.
 It is a combination of all these factors that have led to the suite of allocations in each area.